 Bang right in the heart of the action.
 Staying in Hollywood certainly has a lot of appeal what with the Walk of Fame and the Chinese theatre right on your doorstep, It’s a perfect base for a busy all-action trip.
 The world-famous Hollywood Roosevelt Hotel adorns this area along with other high-end offerings with prices to match but there are also a large number of very budget hotels here.
 They may not be the plushest of haunts but if you plan to be out seeing the city, not your room they can certainly offer everything you need!

-One thing not to like about Staying in Hollywood is the intensity of the place.
-It’s not where we would go for a relaxing Break.
+One thing not to like about staying in Hollywood is the intensity of the place: It’s not where we would go for a relaxing break.
 If that is what you are after maybe consider one of the beach districts below.
 Also, it is far from the most upmarket location.
-At night is can feel quite unsavory and there are likely to be visible signs of poverty.
+At night it can feel quite unsavory and there are likely to be visible signs of poverty.
 It is best suited to short stays and ones where not a lot of time is spent in and around your hotel!
 A Place to rest your head, as they say.

 Pod Share Hollywood – A modern take on a hostel.
 The Pod share is about as basic as it gets and one step up from camping really.
 This is about as close to nothing but a place to lay your head as it gets.
-But the modern take ensures you are in clean, safe and comfortable accommodation, not always the case in a hostel.
-This is really basic lodgings, but the price is unbeatable!
+But the modern take ensures you are in clean, safe, and comfortable accommodation, not always the case in a hostel.
+These are really basic lodgings, but the price is unbeatable!

-Quality Inn – Nr Hollywood Walk Of Fame – A small step up from a hostel, but the location is superb the rooms clean and comfortable if a little basic and well did we mention the location.
-Free Parking too.
-Essentially there is not much going on in the moderate price range in Hollywood so standard Motel is about the best you are going to find.
+Quality Inn – Nr Hollywood Walk Of Fame – A small step up from a hostel, but the location is superb the rooms are clean and comfortable if a little basic, and well did we mention the location?
+It has Free Parking too, a rarity in most Cities especially L.A.
+Essentially there is not much going on in the moderate price range in Hollywood so a standard Motel is about the best you are going to find.

 High – End

-Hollywood Roosevelt – A Stunning an Iconic Hollywood Hotel.
-Right on the Walk of fame and with some great bars and restaurants inside this is a real Icon of tinsel town and on that is surprisingly affordable these days, unless you are eyeing up one of the suites!
+Hollywood Roosevelt – A Stunning and Iconic Hollywood Hotel.
+Right on the Walk of fame with some great bars and restaurants inside this is a real Icon of tinsel town and on that is surprisingly affordable these days, unless you are eyeing up one of the suites!